Welcome to today's edition of the Rush 24-7 podcast.

 Yes.

-Inherent by that she means constitutional.
+By that, she means constitutional.

 Okay.

-So I'm wondering if you can explain this apparent uh schizophrenia at the Clinton Department of Justice, because I'm really confused.
+So I'm wondering if you can explain this apparent schizophrenia at the Clinton Department of Justice, because I'm really confused.

 If you understand the Clintons, there's nothing schizophrenic about this.

-This is uh this is a this is a perfectly sensible criminal enterprise.
+This is a perfectly sensible criminal enterprise.

 Criminal in quotes.

-Okay, so she she wants Clinton to have total constitutional authority to go wiretap anybody to go investigate anybody, but then she erects the wall, and you're looking at, well, okay, so Clinton's getting all the goods on all the bad guys, but his own Justice Department erects a wall where he can't share it with anybody?
+Okay, so she wants Clinton to have total constitutional authority to go wiretap anybody, to go investigate anybody, but then she erects the wall, and you're looking at, well, okay, so Clinton's getting all the goods on all the bad guys, but his own Justice Department erects a wall where he can't share it with anybody?

 Why do you think that might be?